NxtGen-Arena/SFDCDev401/Homework/Automations/Flows/Automate Hotel Reservation.md

-# Automate Hotel Reservation Confirmation Using Record-Triggered Flow in Salesforce
+# Automate Hotel Reservation Confirmation Using Flows in Salesforce

 ## Challenge
 RoyalSuite Hotel has recently started using Salesforce to manage their room reservations.
 Currently, entire process is manual and time consuming.
 They are looking for automation to support their new reservations, cancellations, check in and check out process.